giangbimin/expo-phaser3/README.md

 ## Example

 It's important to note that you must preload all of your assets before starting the app, as the `Phaser.State.preload` method cannot be asynchronous.
-Creating a game in Expo is very simple with `ExpoPhaser`, we preload our assets, create a view, initialize our game, then add our assets.
+Creating a game in Expo is very simple with `ExpoPhaser3`, we preload our assets, create a view, initialize our game, then add our assets.

 **We create an `Expo.GLView` to render our game to.**